leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

-result of that state mentality, it is that when you become a teacher that you are "house trained" and that you inevitably lose connection as you become ever-submerged in an academic culture which demands you speak their language and articulate their ideals.  i trace this back to again: the reflection of statism reflects itself across a fractal of society. writing culture talks about how academia can never be representative so long at it is statist (as does the ignorant schoolmaster and david graeber's fragments of an anarchist anthropology).
+result of that state mentality, it is that when you become a teacher that you are "house trained" and that you inevitably lose connection as you become ever-submerged in an academic culture which demands you speak their language and articulate their ideals.
+I trace this back to again: the reflection of statism reflects itself across a fractal of society. _Writing Culture_ talks about how academia can never be representative so long at it is statist (as does the ignorant schoolmaster and David Graeber's fragments of an anarchist anthropology).

 Q: So when you say "statist" do you mean the presence of a power dynamic?
 Or